rajrohanyadav/ds/README.md

 Run `make test` to run unit tests.

 # Contributing
-Not open for contributions, please fork if needed.
-It is mostly for my learning and personal usecases.
+This repo is not open for contributions, please fork if needed.
+It is mostly for my learning.
+Though Issues are welcomed.
+I'll try to address them asap, and particularly if there is something new to learn for me, it would be greatly appreciated.